See I told you, this would help!

 Upright Freezers – Best for those that buy smaller quantities of food.
 With shelving you can organize and find items quickly.
 They do take up less floor space, but consider the space needed to open the door also.
 They are less efficient since the door seals but is not pressed down tight like the lid of a chest freezer.
-In the event of a power outage they will also not stay as cold as long as a chest freezer.
+Because of the door seal trait, in the event of a power outage they will also not stay as cold as long as a chest freezer.

 Upright freezers come in two models, a self defrost or manual defrost.
 There are pros and cons to both, but it is reported that manual defrost freezers maintain more constant temperatures.

 Size – A freezer is the most energy efficient when it is full.
 Going for the biggest freezer possible may not be the best idea if you don’t have that much to store.

 Light – Having a light inside the freezer is awesome!
 At night when you need something for dinner, it’s really hard to tell the difference between anything in a dark freezer.
 Also look for a freezer that has an indicator light on the outside to let you know the power is on and all is well.

 Locks – Chest freezers should all come with a lock, if it doesn’t it is good idea to get one if you have small children.
 It is very easy for a small child to get trapped inside.